mahdy-asady/Embedded-Software-Projects/src/app/timer/README.md

 ## Schematic:
 ![Scheme.png](Scheme.png)

+**Notes:**

+For selecting proper uart speed use [This](https://trolsoft.ru/en/uart-calc) website.
+I tried **153600** baud but I couldn't communicate through putty. any advice on why and how is appreciated.

 ## Running steps:
 Note that I used **Ubuntu** as my OS, so all commands here are Ubuntu commands.